ppkn/rss_downloader/README.md

 # ///
 ```

-When you run `uv run rss_downloader.py`, uv automatically:
+The script has a shebang line `#!/usr/bin/env -S uv run --script` that allows it to be run as an executable.
+When you run `./rss_downloader.py`, uv automatically:
 1. Creates a virtual environment
 2. Installs the required dependencies
 3. Runs the script with those dependencies